Getting Started with Minerva modules - Staff Guide

 Calendar

 This is a calendar for your module activities.
 You and your students will see Blackboard assessment and Turnitin deadlines for the module here.
-You can also add other items like regular office hours, and if you add a module schedule this will also be displayed here.
+You can also add other items like regular office hours, and if you add a module schedule, this will also be displayed here.
 It isn’t connected to the University online module timetable - this is flagged to students when they access the calendar.
 The Global Navigation menu on the left contains the global calendar which displays deadlines and events for all your modules in one place.

 Announcements

 Create announcements from here.
 You can choose to send an email copy of the Announcement to everyone enrolled on the module.
 Students see announcements in the activity stream and also when they enter the module – new announcements appear as a pop-up when they enter the module.
+Read our guide on Module Announcements for further information.

 Watch - How to create an announcement